Yuriliu0909/Yuriliu0909/README.md

 ### Hi there,I'm Ziyu Liu,can be called by Yuri! 👋
-I am a Master student of software development at Victoria University of Wellington, New Zealand.
+I am a full-stack software developer in Wellington, New Zealand.
 Also I am a certificated baker.:cake:

-🔭 I’m currently working on some apps and webisites development especially financial mobile application
+🔭 I’m currently working on some RPA projects and webisites development

-🌱 I’m currently learning at Victoria University of Wellington,hopefully could graduate on JULY,2022

 I love to share what I've learned and thought in Github and blog